JonCastaway/FiTaDoServer/README.md

 # FiTaDoServer (Firefox, Tailscale & Docker Compose Sync Server)

 **FiTaDoServer** is a Docker Compose-based solution for self-hosting a Firefox Sync server using Tailscale.
-This project allows you to securely synchronize your Firefox data (bookmarks, history, tabs, passwords, etc.) across multiple devices over a private Tailscale network, eliminating the need for cloud-based services.
+This project allows you to securely synchronise your Firefox data (bookmarks, history, tabs, passwords, etc.) across multiple devices over a private Tailscale network, eliminating the need for cloud-based services.

 ## ✨ Features

 - **🔒 Self-Hosted Firefox Sync**: Keep your Firefox data within your private network.
 - **🔐 Secure Tailscale Integration**: Leverage Tailscale for secure, private networking.
 - **⚙️ Easy Setup**: Simplified deployment using Docker Compose.
-- **🛠 Customizable Configuration**: Adjust settings to meet your specific needs, including database credentials and sync secrets.
+- **🛠 Customisable Configuration**: Adjust settings to meet your specific needs, including database credentials and sync secrets.
-- **📱 Multi-Device Sync**: Seamlessly synchronize data across all your Firefox installations.
+- **📱 Multi-Device Sync**: Seamlessly synchronise data across all your Firefox installations.

 ## 🚀 Getting Started